seanmtracey/Edge-Scripting-Dynamic-Routing-and-Failovers/README.md

 ### Setting Up

-You'll be taken through to the "Add Script" screen, which gives us two options
+You'll be taken through to the "Add Script" screen, which gives us two options - we're gonna dive straight in and select "Deploy and Edit on Bunny.net".

-1. Deploying and Edting with GitHub
-    - Great for when more than one person needs to work on your Edge Scripts
-    - Also great for integrating with CI/CD processes
-2. Deploy and Edit on Bunny.net
-    - Great for getting started and iterating fast over your scripts.

-We're going to work with Bunny.net's UI, so click "Deploy with Bunny.net"

 ![A screen grab of the Edge Scripting options](images/screengrabs/2.png)